 After all, Lake Geneva region is filled with surprises that will delight any adventurous solo traveler.

 First and foremost, Lake Geneva is huge and stretches 224 square miles across Switzerland and France.
 You’ll have choices on this trip.
+Even if you only have 5 days in Switzerland, you’ll feel good about the options available to you.

 Of course, this also means that you can’t expect to see all of Lake Geneva in one weekend.
 For example, Geneva and Montreux are over an hour away by train.